Nazim777/Kinetic/README.md

 ---

-_Built with Next.js, Convex, and minimal ❤️ by Avik-creator._
+_Built with Next.js, Convex , Stripe, and minimal ❤️ by Mohammad Nazim Hossain._